codesandbox/codesandbox-client/packages/homepage/content/legal/terms.md

 _Last Edited on 2017-07-20_

-These Terms and Conditions ("Terms", "Terms and Conditions") govern your relationship with https://codesandbox.io website (the "Service") and the Sandbox creation service therein operated by Bas en Ives VOF ("us", "we", or "our").
+These Terms and Conditions ("Terms", "Terms and Conditions") govern your relationship with https://codesandbox.io website (the "Service") and the Sandbox creation service therein operated by CodeSandbox BV ("us", "we", or "our").

 Please read these Terms and Conditions carefully before using the Service.